 In 1943, Abraham Harold Maslow published a paper in Psychological Review detailing “A Theory of Human Motivation,” now referred to as Maslow’s Hierarchy of Needs.
 The theory articulates how basic needs must be met before more advanced needs can be met.

-When it comes to retail sustainability and Maslow’s hierarchy, many retailers are still focused on satisfying customers’ pinnacle needs without identifying and addressing their fundamental needs.
+When it comes to retail sustainability psychology and Maslow’s hierarchy, many retailers are still focused on satisfying customers’ pinnacle needs without identifying and addressing their fundamental needs.
 At the base of Maslow’s pyramid sits the physiological need for food, clothing, and shelter.
 And while it can be argued that retail is the go-to method for obtaining and maintaining these necessities, it also is becoming readily apparent that the industry is taxing global supplies in ways that will inhibit future access to these commodities.

 To better understand why sustainability matters, there is value in correlating Maslow’s pyramid with sustainability models and the effects of unsustainable retail production and consumerism.